 The acquisition method of accounting is used to account for the acquisition of subsidiaries by Tenaris.
 The cost of an acquisition is measured as the fair value of the assets transferred, equity instruments issued and liabilities incurred or assumed at the date of exchange.
 Acquisition-related costs are expensed as incurred.
 Identifiable assets acquired, liabilities and contingent liabilities assumed in a business combination are measured initially at their fair values at the acquisition date.
-Any non-controlling interest in the acquiree is measured either at fair value or at the non-controlling interest's proportionate share of the acquiree's net assets.
-The excess of the aggregate of the consideration transferred and the amount of any non-controlling interest in the acquiree over the fair value of the identifiable net assets acquired is recorded as goodwill.
+Any non-controlling interest in the acquiree is measured either at fair value or at the non-controlling interest in the acquiree over the fair value of the identifiable net assets acquired is recorded as goodwill.
 If this is less than the fair value of the net assets of the subsidiary acquired, the difference is recognized directly in the Consolidated Income Statement.